Warthin tumour

 by Kristina-Ana Klaric MD and Jason Wasserman MD PhD FRCPC

-A Warthin tumour is a non-cancerous type of salivary gland tumour.
-Most Warthin tumours are found in the parotid gland.
+A Warthin tumour is a common type of non-cancerous salivary gland tumour.
+Most are found in the parotid gland, an organ in the neck just before the ear.

 What causes a Warthin tumour?